Acolytes Protection Agency: Return to SmackDown (2003–2004)

-After their brief single careers, Bradshaw and Simmons reunited in WWE's former farm territory, Ohio Valley Wrestling in March 2003, winning the OVW Southern Tag Team Championship on April 10, 2003.
-They vacated the OVW title when they returned to WWE television on the June 19, 2003, episode of SmackDown! to assist The Undertaker in an ambush from the F.B.I.
+After their brief single careers, Bradshaw and Simmons reunited in WWE's former farm territory, Ohio Valley Wrestling in March 2003, winning the OVW Southern Tag Team Championship on April 10.
+They vacated the OVW title when they returned to WWE television on the June 19 episode of SmackDown! to assist The Undertaker in an ambush from the F.B.I.
 During their return, they revived their former gimmick of beer drinking and card playing segments in backstage areas.
 Bradshaw had a new look as he had a shorter hair style, debuted a clean shaven look and went to his natural hair color.
-At Vengeance, the APA hosted a Bar Room Brawl, which Bradshaw won.
-On the September 4, 2003, episode of SmackDown!, the APA were booked in a WWE Tag Team Championship match against the defending champions, Charlie Haas and Shelton Benjamin, which the APA lost.
-After sporadic tag team matches, the APA was once again booked in a WWE Tag Team Championship match at WrestleMania XX, in a Fatal-Four way tag team match also involving Haas and Benjamin, Rikishi and Scotty 2 Hotty, and the Basham Brothers, which Rikishi and Scotty won to retain the Tag Team Championship.
-On March 18, 2004, the APA angered SmackDown! general manager Paul Heyman by mocking his being Stunned by Stone Cold Steve Austin the previous week; Heyman ordered them to face Rikishi and Scotty 2 Hotty with the APA's jobs on the line.
+At Vengeance on July 27, the APA hosted a Bar Room Brawl, which Bradshaw won.
+On the September 4 episode of SmackDown!, the APA were booked in a WWE Tag Team Championship match against the defending champions, The World's Greatest Tag Team (Charlie Haas and Shelton Benjamin), which the APA lost.
+After sporadic tag team matches, the APA was once again booked in a WWE Tag Team Championship match at WrestleMania XX on March 14, 2004, in a Fatal-Four way tag team match also involving the World's Greatest Tag Team, Rikishi and Scotty 2 Hotty, and the Basham Brothers, which Rikishi and Scotty won to retain the WWE Tag Team Championship.
+On the March 18 episode of SmackDown!, the APA angered SmackDown! general manager Paul Heyman by mocking his being Stunned by Stone Cold Steve Austin the previous week; Heyman ordered them to face Rikishi and Scotty 2 Hotty with the APA's jobs on the line.
 After the APA was defeated, Heyman only fired Faarooq and told Bradshaw to worry about his own career, calling him a valued asset to the company and noting his role as a published author and a Fox financial analyst.
 While Bradshaw stayed, Faarooq left in disgust.
 The angle covered Simmons' real-life retirement from professional wrestling.